 Welcome to our guide to completing Neverwinter Campaigns.
-In Neverwinter, there currently are 16 different modules, each with their own set of quests and tasks, called campaigns.
+In Neverwinter, there currently are 22 different modules, each with its own set of quests and tasks, called campaigns.
 To progress in the game you will need to complete these campaigns so that you can gain boons that will benefit your character in different ways and increase your item level.

 Start doing as many of the campaigns as you can, since you can only progress a little bit every day or week on most of them.
 Do your daily and weekly quests and come back the next day or week.
 In the sections below we will go over each campaign in detail.